Mono-to-multilayer transition in growing bacterial colonies

 \acknowledgments

-ZY, DJGP and LG are supported by The Netherlands Organization for Scientific Research (NWO/OCW) as part of the Frontiers of Nanoscience program and the Vidi scheme.
-AS was supported by the ATTRACT Investigator Grant of the Luxembourg National Research Fund (FNR).
+Z. Y., D. J. G. P. and L. G. are supported by The Netherlands Organization for Scientific Research (NWO/OCW) as part of the Frontiers of Nanoscience program and the Vidi scheme.
+A. S. was supported by the ATTRACT Investigator Grant of the Luxembourg National Research Fund.